bhopalg/bhopalg/README.md

 # 👋 Hey, I’m Gurpreet (Gurps)

-Senior Software Engineer · Builder · Founder-in-progress
+Software Engineer · Builder · Founder-in-progress
 Based in the UK 🇬🇧

 I’m a **full-stack developer with 11+ years of experience**, specialising in **TypeScript, React, and modern cloud-native apps**.
 I enjoy building **real products** — not demos — and I’m most at home where **engineering, product, and automation** meet.